English was the representative for Arizona’s 6th congressional district and was a Democrat. She served from 1993 to 1994.

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-English is shown as a purple triangle. (analysis methodology)
+English is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 English was the primary sponsor of 1 bill that was enacted:

 - H.R.
 5220 (103rd): To provide for the acceptance by the Secretary of Education of applications submitted by the local educational agency serving the Window Rock Unified School District, Window Rock, ...

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 English sponsored bills primarily in these issue areas:

 Some of English’s most recently sponsored bills include...

 - H.R.
 5220 (103rd): To provide for the acceptance by the Secretary of Education of applications ...

 - H.R.
 5035 (103rd): Roosevelt Lake Recreation Area Fee Act